strukturag/nextcloud-spreedme/README.md

 as you will not be able to use the Screensharing feature due to browser restrictions.
 If you still prefer to run them on different origins, please read [this document](./doc/running-on-different-origins.md).

+## Using a single Spreed WebRTC server for multiple Nextcloud instances

+If you plan to use a single Spreed WebRTC server with multiple Nextcloud instances, you should enable / check the `SPREED_WEBRTC_IS_SHARED_INSTANCE` flag in this app's configuration.

 ## Debugging / Problems?

 If you're having trouble getting this app and Spreed WebRTC server to run, simply open **/index.php/apps/spreedme/admin/debug** of your Nextcloud host in your browser.
 It might contain information which can help to debug the issue.